IBM/supply-chain-insights/README.md

 Nice, you are now ready to use the SCI APIs!

-# 5. Run your first Supply Chain Insights API to gain visibility into your customers
+# Step 5.
+Run your first Supply Chain Insights API to gain visibility into your customers
 <br>
 <p align="center">
   <img src="images/gifs/getCustomers.gif">